Mace (bludgeon): Asia

 Maces in Asia were most often steel clubs with a spherical head.
 In Persia, the "Gorz" (spherical-head mace) served as a primary combat arm across many eras, most often being used by heavy infantry or Cataphracts.
 In India a form of these clubs was used by wrestlers to exercise the arms and shoulders.
 They have been known as gada since ancient times.

 During the Mughal era, the flanged mace of Persia was introduced to South Asia.
 The term shishpar is a Persian phrase which literally translates to "six-wings", to refer to the (often) six flanges on the mace.
 The shishpar mace was introduced by the Delhi Sultanate and continued to be utilized until the 18th century.

 Modern history

 Trench raiding clubs used during World War I were modern variations on the medieval mace.
 They were homemade mêlée weapons used by both the Allies and the Central Powers.
 Clubs were used during night time trench raiding expeditions as a quiet and effective way of killing or wounding enemy soldiers.

 Makeshift maces were also found in the possession of some football hooligans in the 1980s.

 In 2020 China–India skirmishes personnel of People's Liberation Army Ground Force were seen using makeshift maces (batons wrapped in barbed wire and clubs embedded with nails).

+Some units of the People's Police of China carry two-handed maces.
+Reportedly these are used for disabling errant martial artists.